 The Near Witch is an atmospheric blend of folktale conventions and spooky details.
 Although the novel takes place on the sparse moor landscape, the story is filled with distinctive characters and memorable moments.
 The resulting novel is a satisfying choice for readers looking for both fairy tale magic and ghost story chills.

-Possible Pairings: Raised by Wolves by Jennifer Lynn Barnes, Plain Kate by Erin Bow, Fire and Hemlock by Diana Wynne Jones, Clockwork by Philip Pullman, Born Wicked by Jessica Spotswood
+Possible Pairings: All the Truth That’s in Me by Julie Berry, Plain Kate by Erin Bow, Strange Grace by Tessa Gratton, A Creature of Moonlight by Rebecca Hahn, Fire and Hemlock by Diana Wynne Jones, Clockwork by Philip Pullman, Born Wicked by Jessica Spotswood, The Glass Casket by McCormick Templeman